|

 Address: Located two miles south of Yachats, OR on Highway 101 or 11 miles south of Waldport, OR on Highway 101.

 Cost: Days use area for Devil’s Churn and near the Visitor Center is $5 per day.
-Single campsites are about $24 per night.
+Single campsites start at $39 per night.

 Hours: Visitor Center hours are as follows: Fall/Winter/Spring: 10 a.m. to 4 p.m., 7 days a week.
 Summer (Memorial Day to Labor Day): 9:30am to 4:30pm, 7 days a week.
 Trails and viewpoints remain open dawn to dusk, even when the visitor center is closed.